dwkd/Monaco/README.md

 Install Package Control for Sublime http://wbond.net/sublime_packages/package_control

-CTRL+SHIFT+P -> search for the Coldfusion package by typing "Coldfusion" and install it
+Preferences -> Package Control -> Install Package -> search for the Coldfusion package by typing "Coldfusion" and install it

 Restart Sublime